cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 - *Type:* str

 Assign this monitor to emulate the specified zone while probing.

-Only valid if `type` is "http" or "https".
+This parameter is only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#probe_zone LoadBalancerMonitor#probe_zone}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#probe_zone LoadBalancerMonitor#probe_zone}

 ---